 Are you writing a curriculum developer resume to land the perfect curriculum specialist or coordinator job?
 You’re in luck!
-You will find these resume tips helpful to write an excellent resume to target your dream curriculum developer position.
+You will find these resume tips to write an excellent resume to target your dream curriculum developer position.

-These in-depth curriculum developer resume tips will help you to communicate the value you can bring to a school district or organization.
+These in-depth curriculum developer resume tips will help you communicate the value you can bring to a school district or organization.